muddled-live/auto-vod/README.md

-# Project Name
+# Auto-Vod

-Brief description or overview of the project.
+Python program to a download twitch stream in real time

 ## Requirements

 - Python 3.10
-- Virtualenv
+- Anaconda3

 ## Installation